How to Rebrand Your Business and Domain Name

 You can also rebrand to reposition your company’s business strategy.
 If your original name focused on a niche, but has evolved to target a broader offering.

 FilterEasy to Second Nature is a good example of a brand that changed brand names to better align with their new offering.
-They originally focused on selling only filers, but evolved to sell home care products.
+They originally focused on selling only filters but evolved to sell home care products.
+Check out our story about the rebranding of Monday.com for another great case study.

 Businesses also rebrand for reputational purposes.
 You may have started with a well-meaning name that unfortunately became associated with negative things in the future.
 A typical example is a Chinese fashion retailer named ISIS that had to rebrand when the name became associated with terrorist activities.